 At a managerial level, a marketing consultant will take that strategy and turn into an operational marketing plan and oversee the implementation of the activity schedule.

-This could involve managing third party operational staff who they are responsible for, or simply mentoring someone else who is responsible for managing the actual delivery of the activity.
+This could involve managing third party operational staff who they are responsible for.
+Or perhaps simply mentoring someone else who is responsible for managing the actual delivery of the activity.
 In this instance, fit with the team is also important.

 Other marketing consultants may just simply consult.
 You would buy a chunk of their time and they will consult on how you can improve the marketing effectiveness of your business.